 The following options are supported. -A Hides the headers of outputs and displays only the analyzable outputs.
 Each field is separated with a single tab. -c check Checks whether the firmware can be applied.
 Checks the firmware of the version and target specified by the operand.
-Only a PCI expansion unit can be specified in target . -c update Updates the firmware of the version and target specified by the operand.
+Only a PCI expansion unit can be specified in target . -c update Updates the firmware of the version and target specified by operand.
 Only a PCI expansion unit can be specified in target .
-Specifying a PCI expansion unit updates the firmware on the PCI expansion unit and link card.
-Note - During the update specified in this option, after "Firmware update is started." appears, nothing else is displayed for about 30 minutes until "Firmware update has been completed." appears. -f Executes the command forcibly ignoring the warning. -h Displays the usage.
+Specifying a PCI expansion unit updates the firmware on the expansion unit and link card.
+"Firmware update update specified in this option, after is started." appears, nothing else is displayed as until "Firmware update has been completed." -f Executes the command forcibly ignoring the warning. -h Displays the usage.
 Specifying this option with another option or operand causes an error. -M Displays text one screen at a time. -s version Specifies the version of the firmware.
 Specifies when checking, registering, or updating the firmware.
-Specifies the major version and minor version in version continuously.
-The version of firmware is specified by four figures such as "xxyy."
-The numbers have the following meanings. xx Major release numberyy Minor release number -A Displays detailed information.
+Specifies the major versi and minor version in version continuously.
+The version of firmware is specified by four figures such as " xxy The numbers have the following meanings. xx yy Major release number Minor release number target

+Displays detailed information.
 For details, see each operand.